 You must keep all your paperwork, including this certificate and the engineer’s measurements.
 If you come to see your home in the future, you may need to produce this information upon survey.
 If you don’t have it, you must get an engineer to check what has been installed and make their calculations.
 This can be elusive and costly, and it will be you who must pay for it.

 Please look at our video of the work we have completed removing an internal load-bearing wall to get a better idea of the job.

 How long does the process of removing walls and remodelling the space take?

 Removing internal walls can take between 5 and 10 days once the work starts.
 Removing load-bearing barriers usually takes the longest time due to the need for additional work, installing the steel joist, making goods, plastering, skirting, painting, etc.

 Making internal changes to your home does not usually require planning permission.
 However, engineer calculations and building notices must be submitted to your local Building Control Service.
 If you live in a listed property, you will need listed building consent for any significant work, internal or external.

-If you are looking for a dramatic change in your home design or want to give yourself more room and an open-plan look, knocking down an internal wall can give you that.
+Knocking down an internal wall can do that if you are looking for a dramatic change in your home design or want to give yourself more room and an open-plan look.
 But this is not a task you should take on alone.
 While undertaking the project yourself may save you money, you may want to consult a professional building company for advice, especially if the wall is load-bearing.
 With years of experience removing barriers and remodelling interior spaces, why not call our experts on 02030923791?
 We can help create just the area you’re looking for.